 Cancer medicine funding: Parallel assessment

-Since 1 January 2020, suppliers could apply to PHARMAC for funding of cancer medicines at the same time as they’re assessed by Medsafe.
+Suppliers can apply to PHARMAC for funding of cancer medicines at the same time as they’re assessed by Medsafe.

 We predict that parallel assessment will reduce the time it takes for cancer medicines to go from submission to Medsafe to being ranked by PHARMAC by 12 to 15 months.